 As Senior Vice President for National Affairs, George Selim leads all external engagement at the federal, state, and local levels as well as community and civic engagement efforts nationally for ADL.
 The scope of his work also includes national law enforcement outreach and partnerships.

-George Selim, Senior Vice President of Programs for the ADL, leads their education, law enforcement and community security programs and oversees the work of ADL’s Center on Extremism.
-Prior to his appointment at ADL in 2017, Selim served in the administrations of Presidents Bush, Obama and Trump.
-He most recently served as the Department of Homeland Security’s first Director of the Office for Community Partnerships.
+Prior to his appointment at ADL in 2017 as Senior Vice President of Programs, George served in the administrations of Presidents Bush, Obama and Trump.
+He served as the Department of Homeland Security’s first Director of the Office for Community Partnerships.
 Concurrently, he was selected to lead a newly created Countering Violent Extremism Task Force to coordinate government efforts and partnerships to prevent violent extremism in the United States.
-Before assuming these roles, Selim served for four years at the White House on the National Security Council Staff where he focused on policy development and program implementation matters for both domestic and international security threats.
-Prior to his work at the White House, Selim served as a Senior Policy Adviser at the DHS Office for Civil Rights & Civil Liberties.
+Before assuming these roles, George served for four years at the White House on the National Security Council Staff where he focused on policy development and program implementation matters for both domestic and international security threats.
+Prior to his work at the White House, George served as a Senior Policy Adviser at the DHS Office for Civil Rights & Civil Liberties.
 He has also worked at the U.S. Department of Justice, the Arab American Institute, and served one year with AmeriCorps.

 George holds an MA from Georgetown University and a BA from Walsh University.

 It is a tragic reality that hateful ideology has found fertile ground online and offline, with consequences affecting not only Americans but people around the world.
 We cannot stand idle in the face of bias, bigotry, and extremism.
 Together, at the Eradicate Hate Summit and beyond, the collective will of individuals and organizations is needed to galvanize all people of good will to protect and defend our communities.